-During VLBI observations, the observatories are usually not interconnected by a network, so recordings (onto disk modules) of the antenna baseband signals are forwarded to common correlation facilities managed by the appropriate network (MPIfR Bonn and MIT Haystack Observatory for the Band 3 and Band 6 data, respectively).
+During VLBI observations, the observatories are usually not interconnected by a fast network, so the VLBI recordings (onto disk modules) of the antenna baseband signals are physically transferred to common correlation facilities managed by the appropriate network (MPIfR Bonn and MIT Haystack Observatory for the Band 3 and Band 6 data, respectively).
 These sites are responsible for the correlation of the VLBI data and delivery of the correlated VLBI data products to the observer, as discussed in Section 8.11.2.
-Correlation is currently preformed using the DiFX correlation software.15
+Correlation is performed using the DiFX correlation software.15